Original wall clock in a classic style

 A sip of magnificent history

 In 1845, Italian precision instrument maker Onorato Comitti traveled to England seeking new opportunities in a country enjoying unprecedented prosperity from the Industrial Revolution.
-In 1850, he opened his workshops alongside other specialists in Clerkenwell, London.
+By 1850, he had opened his workshops alongside other specialists in Clerkenwell, London.
 Dedicated to the pursuit of perfection and innovation, he quickly gained an unmatched reputation for his recording instruments, including high-quality mercury and aneroid barometers.
 During the late Victorian era, the company became renowned as one of the best clockmakers in England, receiving an Honorary Diploma for craftsmanship in 1888.
-Over 150 years later, Comitti remains a family-owned brand, run by the fifth generation, faithful to Onorato Comitti’s principles, and continues to uphold its international reputation in the field of luxury clocks, following the finest traditions of English watchmaking.
+Over 150 years later, Comitti remains a family-owned brand, now run by the fifth generation, faithful to Onorato Comitti’s principles, and maintaining an international reputation for luxury clocks crafted in the finest English horological traditions.

-Georgia-style craftsmanship and skills of master artisans, such as veneer cutters and inlay makers, were employed using exotic woods sourced worldwide to create and decorate the visible areas of the finest clock cabinets.
-The long case clocks produced by Comitti today reflect all the skills and traditions of the bygone era.
-The highest quality seasoned solid hardwoods and exquisite veneers were chosen for their natural beauty.
+Georgia-style craftsmanship and skills of master artisans, such as veneer cutters and inlay makers, have been employed using exotic woods sourced worldwide to create and adorn the visible parts of the finest clock cabinets.
+Longcase clocks produced by Comitti today reflect all the skills and traditions of the bygone era.
+The highest quality seasoned solid hardwoods and exquisite veneers have been selected for their natural beauty.
 Veneers are cut, joined, inlaid with inlay work, and assembled by hand, making each piece unique.

 Products made using inlay techniques

-Inlay is an art form traceable back to early Egyptian and Assyrian craftsmen and is essentially decoration created by forming patterns or images from wood veneers or other materials.
-The zenith of inlay art occurred between the late 17th and early 18th centuries, when craftsmanship reached high art status thanks to royal patronage in France.
+Inlay is an art form traceable back to early Egyptian and Assyrian craftsmen and involves decorating by creating patterns or images from veneers of wood or other materials.
+The zenith of inlay art occurred between the late 17th and early 18th centuries, when craftsmanship reached the status of high art through royal patronage in France.

 At the beginning of the 18th century, the biggest problem faced by navigators was calculating longitude, and thus determining their true position in the vastness of the oceans.
-Countless lives were lost because ships were wrecked in unknown waters, which is why the British Parliament offered a reward of £20,000 for a solution equivalent to £2,770,000 in today's currency.
-There were two schools of thought on solving this problem: astronomers, who believed that true longitude could be calculated using stars, and horologists, who understood that an extremely precise clock would enable the calculation of true east-west position or longitude.
+Countless lives were lost as ships were wrecked in uncharted waters, which is why the British Parliament offered a reward of £20,000, equivalent to approximately £2,770,000 in today's currency, for a solution.
+There were two schools of thought on solving this problem: astronomers, who believed that true longitude could be calculated using stars, and horologists, who understood that an extremely accurate clock would enable the calculation of east-west position or longitude.

-For many years, John Harrison, a self-taught English clockmaker, invented the marine chronometer, the most accurate timekeeping device ever created, which, importantly, would keep accurate time onboard a ship in extreme temperatures, humidity, and conditions.
+For many years, John Harrison, a self-taught English clockmaker, invented the marine chronometer—the most accurate timekeeping device ever created—that, importantly, would keep precise time aboard ships in extreme temperatures, humidity, and conditions.
 The Comitti Navigator is a tribute to the skill, ingenuity, and perseverance of one man who changed the course of history.

 Attributes / Details